jhpetrie/playing-card-decks/README.md

 # playing-card-decks
-Playing card objects in various languages to be used in text based games, bots, etc.
+Playing card deck objects in various languages to be used in text based games, bots, etc.
+I will also include some examples of simple card games that illustrate how the playing card decks can be utilized